Brian Molko: Personal life

 Molko is bisexual, a theme that is reflected in some of his earlier lyrics with Placebo.
-Molko was previously in a relationship with Helena Berg, with whom he has a son, Cody Molko, who was born in 2005.
+He was previously in a relationship with Helena Berg, with whom he has a son, Cody Molko, who was born in 2005.
 Cody is now an actor, and appeared in the television series The Drowning.

 Molko has been open about his use of recreational drugs: in a 1997 interview with Kerrang! magazine he admitted that heroin was "probably the only drug on this planet I haven't tried".
 However, he later admitted to using heroin as well.
 Pharmaceutical drugs are also referenced, as evidenced by the band's name as well as the album Meds and its title track.
 Molko admitted in 2003 that many of his initial excesses were due to his mental health issues; he was officially diagnosed with major depressive disorder in his late twenties.
 He claimed in 2016 that he gave up drugs completely after the recording and release of Meds.

 Molko is bilingual in French and English.

-In December 2012 Molko received an Honorary Fellowship from Goldsmiths College, University of London.
+In December 2012, he received an Honorary Fellowship from Goldsmiths College, University of London.

 In March 2021, Molko was featured in the Marc Jacobs "Heaven" collection with a campaign shot taken by Harley Weir.

 In August 2023, Prime Minister of Italy Giorgia Meloni sued Molko for defamation after he called her a "fascist racist" while performing at the Sonic Park Festival in Stupinigi in July.
 In February 2025, Molko was charged with defamation by prosecutors, following attempts by the Turin prosecutor to determine his domicile for administrative in March 2024.